 Welcome from the President

 Welcome to Princeton University.
 We are delighted that your daughter or son will soon join other freshmen on campus to begin the new academic year.
 As you have probably noticed already, the choices available to Princeton students are many, dazzling, and occasionally a tad bewildering.
-I remember vividly the day when I arrived here to begin my own studies more than 30 years ago.
+I remember vividly the day when I arrived here to begin my own studies 35 years ago.
 Never having seen the campus or even set foot in New Jersey, I had lots of questions — and so, of course, did my parents.

 This handbook introduces you, as parents, to Princeton's traditions, opportunities, rules and responsibilities.
 The information provided here should help to answer some of your questions.
 The best way, though, for you to learn about Princeton is to visit your son or daughter so that you can see first-hand the exceptional teaching and extracurricular life that students at this University enjoy.
 I hope you will do so.